DiVa-360: The Dynamic Visual Dataset for Immersive Neural Fields: Dataset

+\parahead{Long-Duration Sequences} Although dynamic objects and interaction datasets have covered several long-duration videos, we further provide a long-duration dynamic dataset with 8 sequences of at least 120 seconds (see supplementary Section 2).
+The existing methods have shown fast training speeds for 10s long sequences, but more efficient methods that can operate on longer sequences are needed.
+Hence, this dataset is aimed at enabling future research in long-duration dynamic neural fields.

-\parahead{Foreground-Background Segmentation} A major challenge in our dataset is the segmentation of foreground objects from background clutter.
+\parahead{Foreground-Background Segmentation} A major challenge with neural radiance fields is the segmentation of foreground objects from background clutter.
 Manually segmenting every frame is infeasible due to the quantity and view inconsistency.
-Therefore, we developed a segmentation method using Instant NGP~\cite{mueller2022instant}.
-As preparation, we manually segment the foreground object in the first frame of one scene and train an I-NGP model on segmented images to refine coarse camera poses extracted from COLMAP\cite{schoenberger2016sfm, schoenberger2016mvs}.
-The refined pose is used for all downstream tasks.
-For each frame, we fit an I-NGP model that optimizes camera poses, lens distortion, and image latent vector.
-The model's bounding box is then progressively reduced to remove background clutter.
-We then render trained I-NGP as binary masks.
+Therefore, we developed a segmentation method using I-NGP~\cite{mueller2022instant}.
+As preparation, we manually segment the foreground object in the first frame of one scene and train an I-NGP model on segmented images to refine coarse camera poses extracted from COLMAP~\cite{schoenberger2016sfm, schoenberger2016mvs}.
+The manually segmented first frame is only used to refine camera calibration, and the refined pose is used for all downstream tasks.
+For each of the remaining frames, we fit a separate I-NGP model and progressively reduce the bounding box so that the model only renders the objects inside the bounding box but not the walls of \brics.
+These renderings are then used as segmentation masks and applied to the raw data.
 To further refine the masks, we removed connected components smaller than a threshold.
 Segmenting with this method is possible because all objects are placed around the center of \brics.
 Since the segmentation is generated from I-NGP, the masks are multi-view consistent.